 Creates an object called a rule.
 When bound to a column or an alias data type, a rule specifies the acceptable values that can be inserted into that column.

-CREATE RULE will be removed in a future version of Microsoft SQL Server.
-Avoid using CREATE RULE in new development work, and plan to modify applications that currently use it.
+This feature is in maintenance mode and may be removed in a future version of Microsoft SQL Server.
+Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
 We recommend that you use check constraints instead.
 Check constraints are created by using the CHECK keyword of CREATE TABLE or ALTER TABLE.
-For more information, see CHECK Constraints.
+For more information, see Unique Constraints and Check Constraints.

 A column or alias data type can have only one rule bound to it.
 However, a column can have both a rule and one or more check constraints associated with it.
 When this is true, all restrictions are evaluated.

 CREATE RULE [ schema_name . ] rule_name AS condition_expression [ ; ]

 Is the name of the schema to which the rule belongs.

 Is the name of the new rule.
 Rule names must comply with the rules for identifiers.
 Specifying the rule owner name is optional.